therealOri/Chaes/README.md

 <br />

 # About
 Chaes is my implementation of combining the encryption methods of AES-GCM and ChaCha20_Poly1305.
 I would use [Deoxys](https://sites.google.com/view/deoxyscipher) too but I can't find anything for it for python.
 Not even pycryptodome or cryptography has it yet, only in `Rust` and `Go` can I really find it.
-But rest assured, when it does become available for python, I am going to try and add it to my concoction of encryptions here.
+But rest assured, when it does become available for python, I am going to try and add it to my concoction of encryptions for chaeslib.

 Want to use this encryption for your own projects?
 Now you can! with [Chaeslib](https://pypi.org/project/Chaeslib/).
 __ __